-The current airspace was recently determined and will be enough for at least 05 years and closure should then be done thereafter, however a request for adjusting cell height will also be in the new permit application.
+The current airspace will be enough for at least 9 years and closure will then be done thereafter, however a request for adjusting cell height will also be in the new permit application.
 This will allow more available airspace for disposal if the application is approved

-The site is receiving an estimate of 21200 tons of waste annually which is monthly electronically reported on the South African Waste Information System.
-Waste for disposal is currently estimated, but a weighbridge at the landfill, is currently under construction.
-The weighbridge should be in full operation at the end of 2019.
+The site is receiving an estimate of 15600 tons of waste annually which is monthly electronically reported on the South African Waste Information System.
+Waste for disposal is currently estimated.
+There is no weighbridge at the landfill, waste is there for estimated per tonnage.
+The site is permitted and it is classified as a GMB - landfill site.
+There is a proper access road, the site is adequately fenced and some infrastructure like site facility, offices and cloakrooms are available.

 Daily compaction of disposed waste is challenging but the site is rehabilitated on an annual basis.
 Site is open to the public weekdays and Saturdays from 6 am till 6 pm.
 On Sundays the site is closed.

-Annual external compliance audit is done as per the Waste act and permit.
-During the last compliance audit, the compliance was around 64% with the main challenge compaction of daily disposed waste and some administrative challenges.
-The groundwater monitoring started in September 2016 and is done twice per annum as per the permit conditions of the landfill site.
+A recent external compliance audit was done as per the WASTE act and permit.
+The compliance is around 61% with the main challenge the monitoring of groundwater on the site which is now addressed and analysis is done twice a year as per the permit conditions.
+The statistics is also reported monthly on the SA Waste Information system.